Cpl Phillip Baldwin

 After the explosion, a medic jumped into action and tied tourniquets on both legs immediately and loaded Cpl Baldwin for transport by Blackhawk evacuation, where he focused on his breathing and trying to remain conscious.
 Cpl Baldwin was treated at Camp Bastion and transported to Landstuhl, Germany.
 He was then transferred to Walter Reed National Military Medical Center in Bethesda and later to Balboa Naval Hospital in San Diego where he underwent extensive rehabilitation therapies for nearly two years.
 Cpl Baldwin’s brother, Bruce, has stayed with Phillip during his recovery.
 Both of Cpl Baldwin’s brothers Alan and Bruce also serve in the Marines.

 Cpl Baldwin continues to be actively engaged in his community and often speaks at local elementary schools.
 In his spare time Phillip enjoys hunting, shooting, fishing and camping.
-He is grateful to have the freedom a mortgage-free and specially adapted home and enjoys spending quality time at home with his son and daughter.
+He is grateful to have the freedom a mortgage-free and specially adapted home and enjoys spending quality time at home with his son and two daughters.
 As a proud Marine Phillip says he has learned to adapt and overcome much in his life; he is grateful to Homes For Our Troops for ensuring that he no longer has to face challenges in his living spaces at home.